This article looks at the pros and cons of active and passive investing so you can determine what role these strategies should play in your portfolio.

 Definitions

-The terms active and passive describe mutual fund management styles.
+The terms active and passive describe fund management styles.

-The holdings of passively managed mutual funds mirror an index, such as the S&P 500 Index, MSCI International Index or Bloomberg Barclays U.S. Aggregate Bond Index.
-Passively managed funds seek to generate returns equal to the index the fund mirrors.
+The holdings of passively managed funds mirror an index, such as the S&P 500 Index, MSCI International Index or Bloomberg U.S. Aggregate Bond Index.
+Passively managed funds seek to closely track the performance of the index.

-Actively managed fund managers use research and analysis to buy and sell securities, seeking to achieve returns that surpass the index they follow.
+Actively managed fund managers use research and analysis to buy and sell securities, seeking to achieve returns that surpass their benchmark index.

 Active Management: Pros

-• Flexibility – Active fund managers can be opportunistic.
-They can purchase investments they believe will exceed the average return of the index and limit exposure to investments the fund manager believes will underperform the index.
+- Flexibility – Active fund managers can purchase investments they believe will exceed the average return of the index and limit exposure to investments the fund manager believes will underperform the index.

 Active Management: Cons